m3ll-0/Mirai-mini/README.md

 1. Download the project and open it in IntelliJ or download the binary in the list below.
 2. Create the app.config file to supply as the mandatory config parameter (-c / --config)
 3. Adjust the settings.
 The only settings that need immediate change are the database values.
-Be warned: as of right now Mirai-mini only supports MariaDB.
+Warning: As of right now Mirai-mini only supports MariaDB.
 4. Run & profit.

 app.config example: